Jump directly to the Content

 When George Shultz was Secretary of State in the 1980s, he liked to carve out one hour each week for quiet reflection.
 He sat down in his office with a pad of paper and pen, closed the door and told his secretary to interrupt him only if one of two people called: "My wife or the president," Shultz recalled.

-Shultz, who turned 96 (in 2017), claimed that his hour of solitude was the only way he could find time to think about the strategic aspects of his job.
+Shultz, who died at 100 (in 2021), claimed that his hour of solitude was the only way he could find time to think about the strategic aspects of his job.
 Otherwise, he would be constantly pulled into moment-to-moment tactical issues, never able to focus on larger questions.

 But in our day that's not easy do to.
 Leonhardt continues: